 Lake George usually marks a significant part of a road trip where you’re well on your way to Sydney, or just returning to the Capital’s turf.
-But a jewel like Lake George Winery places it on the map merely as a place to bypass, but a destination.
+But a jewel like Lake George Winery places it on the map not merely as a place to bypass, but a destination.

 Established in 1971, Lake George Winery is an icon in the region that still manages to surprise us with new palatable experiences.
 Owners Anthony and Sarah McDougall have spent the last year settling into the vineyard life of Lake George, a momentous step from their previous experience at the niche Summerhill Road vineyard.